Lorilandly/pchip-os/README.md

 C example:

+1. Write your program.
-1. Add a system call at the end of the program.
+2. Add a system call at the end of the program.
 The system call will exit from the program and return control to the OS.
     Code for the system call:
     ```c
     asm volatile ("li a0, 0; ecall;");
     ```
+    If you want to add a breakpoint in your program, insert this line
+    ```c
+    asm volatile ("ebreak;");
+    ```
-2. Compile the program with base address of `0x90000000` and convert to binary.
+3. Compile the program with base address of `0x90000000` and convert to binary.

     Example Makefile:
     ```makefile